tehrlich/hpstr-site/_posts/2013-10-06-gazebo-errata.markdown

 date:   2013-10-22
 categories: gazebo errata
 ---
-This is a work in progress, and is updated daily.
+This is a work in progress, and is updated frequently.
 Check back soon for more additions.
 <table class = "table table-striped">
 	<thead>
 		<th>Part or Score</th>